The Cannabis Leaf Is Good Medicine

 Benefits of Cannabis Leaf Components

-Now that these components exist in a more consumable form, what effects can be expected from them?
+Now that these components exist in a more consumable form, what effects should we expect from them?

-THC has shown a range of therapeutic benefits, with studies demonstrating that THC may:
+Basically, THC has a range of therapeutic benefits, with studies demonstrating that THC may:

 - Reduce pain – THC regulates CB1 receptors found in areas of the brain that regulate pain perception.
 Moreover, THC has shown an ability to modulate opioid release.